Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 The problems with chronic cortisol elevation

 Cortisol also triggers the body to store more energy as fat.
-This is because, in the prehistoric environment, we would be able to go for longer periods without food, especially during the winter months.
+This is because in prehistoric times, we needed to go longer without food, especially during the winter months.

 However, these adaptations are not a good fit for modern society.
 If your cortisol levels are raised because of work stress, for example, chances are you will not be doing enough regular physical activity to regulate the excess cortisol and adrenaline.